Reductio ad absurdum: Modern usage

-Principle of non-contradiction
+Relation to the principle of non-contradiction

 Aristotle clarified the connection between contradiction and falsity in his principle of non-contradiction, which states that a proposition cannot be both true and false.
 That is, a proposition $Q$ and its negation $\lnot Q$ (not-Q) cannot both be true.
-Therefore, if a proposition and its negation can both be derived logically from a premise, it can be concluded that the premise is false.
-This technique, known as indirect proof or proof by contradiction, has formed the basis of reductio ad absurdum arguments in formal fields such as logic and mathematics.
+Therefore, if a proposition and its negation are both entailed by a premise, the premise is false.
+This technique is the most common way of reaching a contradiction in mathematical arguments.

 Formalization

 The principle may be formally expressed as the propositional formula ¬¬P ⇒ P, equivalently (¬P ⇒ ⊥) ⇒ P, which reads: "If assuming P to be false implies falsehood, then P is true."